kangkyu/week_2_blackjack/README.md

 + Both dealer and player receive two cards in the beginning.
 + Dealer's first card is hidden to player.
-+ Player receives cards one by one, by decision.
++ Player receives cards one by one, by decision (hit).
   + (if first two cards are Aces, double down - not implemented)
   + if face value total equals 21 (blackjack) with first two cards, round's over.
 Player wins.
   + if face value total exceeds 21 (bust) any time while receiving more cards, round's over.
 Player loses (busts).